The statistics speak for themselves: Blogging helps your business.

 - Enjoy 97% more inbound links compared to those without blogs?

-Consistent updates allow you to improve your ranking and therefore visibility in search engines because every new post means fresh content that search engines love.
+Consistent updates allow you to improve your ranking and therefore visibility in search engines because every new post means fresh content.
+Search engines love that!

-Similarly, business blogging is an effective way to naturally build inbound links from other websites.
-To benefit from this, make sure that you’re publishing high quality and relevant content.
+Similarly, for small business, blogging is an effective way to naturally build inbound links from other websites.
+But to benefit from this, you need to make sure that you’re publishing high quality and relevant content.

 Source of organic traffic